 Rules adopted by the Securities and Exchange Commission pursuant to Section 404 of Sarbanes-Oxley Act of 2002 require annual assessment of our internal control over financial reporting.
 The standards that must be met for management to assess the internal control over financial reporting as effective are complex, and require significant documentation, testing and possible remediation to meet the detailed standards.
 We may encounter problems or delays in completing activities necessary to make an assessment of our internal control over financial reporting.
 If we cannot assess our internal control over financial reporting as effective, investor confidence and share value may be negatively impacted.
 In addition, management's assessment of internal control over financial reporting may identify weaknesses and conditions that need to be addressed in our internal control over financial reporting or other matters that may raise concerns for investors.
-Any actual or perceived weaknesses and conditions that need to be addressed in our internal control over financial reports), or disclosure of management's assessment of our internal control reports), or disclosure of management's assessment of our internal control over financial reports.
+Any actual or perceived weaknesses and conditions that need to be addressed in our internal control over financial reporting (including those weaknesses identified in our periodic reports), or disclosure of management's assessment of our internal control over financial reporting may have an adverse impact on the price of our securities.

-As disclosed in Part II, Item 9A, "Controls and Procedures," we have identified material weaknesses in our internal control over financial reporting due to a lack of a full and complete testing of our disclosure controls and procedures.
-We concluded that our internal control over financial reporting and related disclosure controls and procedures were not effective as of December 31, 2022.
-Our management is in the process of implementing remediation measures with respect to the controls and written policies and procedures as described in Part II, Item 9A, "Controls and Procedures," and management expects that such measures, once fully implemented, will be sufficient to remediate such material weaknesses in our internal control over financial reporting that existed as of December 31, 2022.
+As disclosed in Part II, Item 9A, "Controls and Procedures," We have identified material weaknesses in our internal control over financial reporting due to lack of adequate controls over management's review procedures for processing, recording and reviewing transactions related to certain contracts, accounting memos and certain monthly closing procedures.
+Therefore, we concluded that our internal control over financial reporting and related disclosure controls and procedures were not effective as of December 31, 2023.